 Note for teachers: Teachers may be able to get free or reduced cost Major Rivers educational materials from a sponsoring water provider in their region.
 TWDB also offers teacher training workshops for Major Rivers.

 In order to lower the cost of printing this full color, engaging product, the TWDB offers the Major Rivers program on an annual basis.
 By aggregating orders from across the state, the TWDB is able to share economies of scale in the production of this program which is provided on a cost recovery basis.
 The deadline for ordering is May 1, but it is possible that small orders can be accommodated earlier on a first come, first serve basis.
 All other orders will be available in time for the 2019-2020 school year.
 Once available, invoices will be sent out with payment required prior to shipment.
 Major Rivers educational program materials are delivered in May prior to the end of school.

 Lower Colorado River Authority originally launched the Major Rivers program in 1989, and released an updated version in 2002 with a new look, more hands-on activities, and Internet resources.
 In the spring of 2003, the Texas Water Development Board (the state agency charged with water planning in Texas) and LCRA worked together to produce a new statewide version of Major Rivers that integrates water planning with the water supply lesson and includes historical stories about Texas river basins.
 In 2008, the Texas Water Development Board offered an updated version of the Major Rivers program that included the latest information from the 2007 State Water Plan, a DVD version of the introductory movie, a new water conservation exercise for saving water outdoors and for the first time, all student materials are available in both English and Spanish language versions.
-In 2012, Major Rivers was updated to reflect a new State Water Plan.
-2017 will be the next revision year with changes to Major Rivers reflecting the newest State Water Plan.
+In 2017, Major Rivers was updated to reflect the new State Water Plan.